People

 Aimee completed her B.S. in Biology at The University of North Carolina at Chapel Hill with minors in Chemistry and History.
 Aimee joined the Cassat lab with an interest in studying oxygen regulated mediators of virulence in Staphylococcus aureus.
 She completed an undergraduate honors thesis studying S. aureus in the Richardson lab at Chapel Hill, so she has followed her love of the bug into graduate school!
 Aimee graduated from the Microbiology and Immunology program in August of 2019, and is pursuing a career in academia with a post doc in the laboratory of Alison Criss at the University of Virginia.

 • Andrew hails from Cincinnati, Ohio, and is a Science Pre-Professional graduate of the University of Notre Dame.
 His laboratory background includes medical bacteriology and breast cancer cell research.
 He was also a scholarship quarterback for the Fighting Irish football team, and attended rookie mini-camp with the Cincinnati Bengals.
 Andrew joined the lab in the Fall of 2015, as a research assistant I and lab manager extraordinaire.
-He is currently pursuing his lifelong dream of becoming a physician.
+He went on to graduate from medical school and is currently an Internal Medicine Resident at the University of Cincinnati.

 • Daniel grew up in the Virginia suburbs of Washington, D.C. and attended Bucknell University as a biomedical engineer.
 During his undergraduate years, his research included development of nanoparticle dispersion protocols for the National Institute of Standards and Technology as well as biosensor development for markers of traumatic brain injury.
 He is now a third-year medical student pursuing his interest in research.
 Outside of academics, Daniel enjoys writing songs, discovering up-and-coming Nashville musicians, and track and field.